A student learning outcome (SLO) describes what faculty aim for students to know or be able to do once they complete a course or credential.

 Every credit course and credential at Chemeketa has a set of SLOs approved by the Curriculum Committee, and by advisory committees for those programs that have them.
 SLOs are published in our catalog.

-Student learning outcomes (SLOs) assessment is Chemeketa’s system for measuring and documenting how well students are achieving SLOs at the college.
+Student learning outcomes (SLOs) assessment is Chemeketa’s system for measuring and documenting our students' mastery of the SLOs that faculty developed and we publish in our college catalog.

-This system helps us continuously improve our academic offerings, and demonstrate to students, the public, and accreditors that we are committed to quality teaching and learning.
+Our assessment system helps us continuously improve our academic offerings and demonstrate to students, the public, and accreditors that we are committed to quality teaching and learning.

 The faculty-led LOAC guides this student learning outcomes assessment system.
 Our partners include the Assessment Steering Committee, the Academic and Organizational Effectiveness department (AOE), and the Center for Academic Innovation (CAI).